 The list of account titles used in this chart is not comprehensive or exhaustive.
 Local governments should supplement these classifications as necessary to provide information for policy and management purposes.
 This chart does not, for instance, include specific detailed revenue and expense classifications for utilities, transportation systems, airports, hospitals, and numerous other activities commonly accounted for in proprietary funds.
 In these cases, local governments are expected to adhere to the financial reporting and accounting requirements of the appropriate regulatory agencies or professional associations.
-For example, electric and natural gas utilities may conform to requirements of the Federal Energy Regulatory Commission (FERC) and water and sewer utilities to pronouncements of the National Association of Regulatory Utility Commissioners (NARUC).
+For example, electric and n a t u r a l gas utilities may conform to requirements of the National Association of Regulatory Utility Commissioners (NARUC).
 However, the chart does include accounts necessary to allow local governments to use this chart to account for these proprietary-type activities.